vuejs/awesome-vue/README.md

  - [vue-server-demo](https://github.com/fritx/vue-server-demo) - Writing koa server in Vue.
  - [vue-apollo-connector-kit](https://github.com/ecerroni/apollo-connector-kit) - JWT authentication with 2 different strategies (localStorage and httpOnly cookies).
 Authorization using custom directives (apollo).
  - [DotVue](https://github.com/mbdavid/DotVue) - Implement .vue file handler in .NET with server ViewModel postback.
 Single-file components with server-side ViewModel.
 Use all power of VueJS with simple C# server side data access.
+ - [isomor-vue-app](https://github.com/apiel/isomor#getting-started-with-vue) - Setup a working environment with Vue and isomor, to unify the frontend and the backend by generating automatically the API.

 ### Electron